yamin-shihab/study-notes/grade-7/math.md

 + A circle graph shows how categories of data compare to each other as a whole.
     + It's a circle divided up into sections.
     + They need a title, labels/a legend, the sum of 360 for the total degrees, and data is reported as percentages.
     + To find the angle in degrees for a sector, turn the percent into a decimal, multiply each decimal by 360, and then round the number.
 Use a protractor to measure each angle.
-(56% -> 0.56 * 360 = 201.6 degrees)
+(56% of circle = 0.56(360) = 201.6 degrees)
     + You can draw the circle by tracing a circular object, or using a compass.
 + With chances and probabilities:
     + The favorable outcome is the event you're looking to occur in a probability experiment.